Lessons learned refactoring my basement

 This week was my companies internal engineering conference where employees from engineering, product management, design, and program management all attended to hear our peers give talks about topics ranging from programming paradigms to soft skills such as how to manage all that is required of you during the day.
-As part of this conference there was a time period where anyone attending could present a lighting talk, a 5 minutes talk about anything they would like.
-I decided to give a lighting talk entitled “Lessons learned refactoring my basement”, where I presented several lessons I had learned over the course of remodeling my basement and how those lessons are applicable for any project that someone is undertaking.
-I only had 5 minutes and because of the crunch I spoke very swiftly to make sure I got through all my slides so I thought I would write an article on these lessons but spend a little more time on each one.
+As part of this conference, there was a time period where anyone attending could present a lighting talk, a 5 minutes talk about anything they would like.
+I decided to give a lightning talk entitled “Lessons learned refactoring my basement”, where I presented several lessons I had learned over the course of remodeling my basement and how those lessons are applicable for any project that someone is undertaking.
+I only had 5 minutes and because of the crunch, I spoke very swiftly to make sure I got through all my slides so I thought I would write an article on these lessons but spend a little more time on each one.

-When we started doing the demolition work on the living room, I didn’t have the right tools for the amount of work it required.
+When we started doing the demolition work on our living room, I didn’t have the right tools for the amount of work it required.
 The hammer I was using at the time was small and had a plastic handle, which worked fine for removing old trim and baseboard, but for anything else was insufficient.
 Within 5 minutes of starting to pull out 2x4s from the ceiling as well as drywall, the handle broke.
 We went to get a new hammer and this time got an all steel hammer as well as a crowbar which made the work much easier and much smoother.

-Another tool I didn’t have was a sawzall, but luckily my father did.
+Another tool I didn’t have was a Sawzall, but luckily my father did.
 He joined me in the demolition fun, which made removing the small wall and doors at the bottom of our stairs a breeze.
 Without it I wouldn’t have been able to remove the wall and doors into the room.

 When you work on a project it’s important to take a step back and take an accounting of the tools you have to approach the problem.
 This can include both physical tools, but also your own knowledge.
 If you realize that you are lacking some tool or knowledge it’s important to try and obtain the necessary tools to ensure the project can proceed smoothly.

-When working on a project that has been worked on many other people, some initial reactions to some parts of the project may be similar, why was this done this way?
+When working on a project that has been worked on by many other people, some initial reactions to some parts of the project may be similar, why was this done this way?
 If undocumented it’s hard to understand why someone would decide to do things a certain way.
 But after digging you will always find that there was a reason why a decision was made to do things that way.
 The important part is to be able to recognize whether or not the underlying problem can be fixed or not.
 Explore alternative ways to approach the problem that might lead to a solution that eliminates the problem.
 If it can’t be eliminated try to find a better way to fix the problem.

 We had a closet in our living room that was built very poorly, with 2x4s on both the inside and outside of the drywall.
 It wasn’t framed properly and had many other issues.
-We decided to remove it and put in a built in desk.
+We decided to remove it and put in a built-in desk.
 Only I had no idea how to install cabinets or build a desk.
 For this I needed help.
 It was not something I could do on my own.
 Luckily my father, who teaches construction, was able to come and help.

-We put quite a bit of wood in our basement, which meant filling nail holes, covering butt joints, caulking corners and gaps, which all can be extremely tedious.
+We put quite a bit of wood in our basement, which meant filling nail holes, covering butt joints, caulking corners, and gaps, which all can be extremely tedious.
 It’s easy to give up when something becomes tedious.
 Luckily my wife was willing to help with all of these things which made things go faster.

-Projects typically have many different aspects to them, it’s important to work with smart people who all mutually fill gaps in each others skills and knowledge.
+Projects typically have many different aspects to them, it’s important to work with smart people who all mutually fill gaps in each other’s skills and knowledge.
 If you can’t do something, rest assured someone you are working with does know how and can fulfill that duty.
 When you work alone it’s easy to give up when things get boring or hard.
 Having more people work with you can alleviate some of those frustrations and push you to continue working.

 I told my wife that I would have the room done before the end of the year, which drove me to work on it more than I had previously.
-Prior to this I would work on it on saturdays or just whenever I had some time and felt like doing it.
+Prior to this, I would work on it on Saturdays or just whenever I had some time and felt like doing it.
 I didn’t meet that deadline and thus it shifted to getting it done before her sister came to visit.
-With this deadline it made it easier to schedule when things needed to be done which also resulted in knowing that before I stopped for a day, I had to get a certain amount of work done.
+With this deadline, it made it easier to schedule when things needed to be done which also resulted in knowing that before I stopped for a day, I had to get a certain amount of work done.